David Watson Stevenson: Works

-Stevenson's most loved and publicly seen statue is the figure of William Wallace on the Wallace Monument in Stirling.
-This fine statue should not be confused with the far cruder, modern statue near the visitor centre, but stands on the side of the monument itself.
+Stevenson's most famous and publicly seen statue is the figure of William Wallace on the Wallace Monument in Stirling.
+This 20-foot-tall bronze statue, mounted on the corner of the monument, should not be confused with the modern statue in the parking area near the visitor centre.

 Stevenson made the figures of Mary, Queen of Scots, James VI of Scotland, and Halbert Glendinning on the Scott Monument, Edinburgh (1874); the Henry Bolckow Monument, Middlesbrough (1881); Robert Tannahill, Paisley (1884) and (Mary Campbell (Highland Mary)), Dunoon (1896).
 His sculptures of Sir John Steell a fellow sculptor (1887) and Napier of Murchiston (1898) are held in the Scottish National Portrait Gallery.
 He also created five of the multiple statues on the exterior of the Portrait Gallery: James Hutton; John Napier; King James VI; James Campbell and Adam Duncan.

 He created the Saracen Fountain in cast iron for the Kelvingrove International Exhibition of 1901.
 It was later moved to Alexandra Park, Glasgow.
 This included a repeat of three figures from an earlier monument to John Platt (MP) in Oldham (1878).
 Copies were made for Town Hall Park in Warrington (destroyed 1942) and the Sammy Marks Zoological Gardens in Pretoria, South Africa.

 In 1868, he created the impressive Celtic cross as a memorial to Horatio McCulloch on his grave in Warriston Cemetery.

 In 1884, he created the statue of Hygieia with Thomas Bonnar's classical "St Bernard's Well" in Stockbridge, Edinburgh.

 Robert Burns statue by D.W.
 Stevenson, R.S.A., commissioned by the Burns Club of Leith.

 In December 1897, he received a commission from The Burns Club of Leith to create a bronze statue of Robert Burns.
 The statue was unveiled on October 17, 1898.